cronologic-de/ug_ndigo6g/ndigo6g_updated/Readme.md

 1. conf.py: Configuration file for the Sphinx documentation builder.
 2. Readme.md: Contains documentation related to project
 3. _build: Containes doctree and HTML files against all RST files.
-4. Output.pdf: it exist under "\_build\html\output.pdf" but you can place it any where.
+4. Output.pdf: It is actuall pdf file which is genrated as output.
 5. _bulid\html\images: This folder contains all images which are displayed on HTML pages.
 6. _bulid\html\static: Contains all relevent CSS,JQuery and JS files.
 7. RST: This folder contains all RST files including main RST.